 Samuelsson called his flag-waving win, “amazing.
 It was a really good fight with Quentin Fillon Maillet.
 He is a great athlete and he is in good shape.
 I knew I had to bring my best game and I did, so I am very happy with that.
-I knew noting was done until after the standing shooting so I continued to push hard. “
+I knew nothing was done until after the standing shooting so I continued to pace myself in a good way and enjoy the last shooting.
+I missed one but everything was good.
+I am very happy, of course.”

 France with a penalty and six spares finished 14.8 seconds back.
 Norway with ten spares finished third, 22 seconds back.
 Austria with seven spares finished fourth, 53.6 seconds back.
 Italy with nine spares finished sixth, 1:01 back while Germany with seven spares finished sixth, 1:03.6 back.